jangroth/aws-certification-notes/devops-engineer-professional.md

 * **Cluster**
   * Logical grouping of EC2 instances that you can place tasks on
   * Instances run ECS agent as a Docker container
-  * Cluster is an *Auto Scaling Group* with a launch configuration using a special ECS AMI
+  * Cluster is an *Auto Scaling Group* with a Launch Configuration using a special ECS AMI
 * **Service**
   * Runs and maintains a specified number of tasks simultaneously
   * Created on cluster-level, launch type EC2 or Fargate